muratkeremozcan/cctdd/ch1-ButtonFooter/ButtonFooter.md

 }
 ```

 The test is still green because we are looking for the string somewhere in within a button selector.
-Let's update that to be more specific.
+Let's update that to be more specific (Green 1).

 ```tsx
 // src/components/ButtonFooter.cy.tsx